JanssenProject/jans/docs/cedarling/patterns/annotation-workflow.md

 `@grant_ttl_seconds` deserves the same scrutiny. `permit_support_break_glass` carries no time term, so re-authorizing the same request returns the same `Allow` forever, and the 900 seconds means nothing until something acts on it.
-Either the application drops the grant when it expires and stops serving the records, or the server re-resolves the incident and refuses one that has been closed.
+The application has to drop the grant when it expires and stop serving the records, *and* the server has to re-resolve the incident on every request and refuse one that has been closed.
+Neither covers the other: an incident that stays open never expires the grant, and an expiry check says nothing about an incident closed after it was opened.
 Re-authorization alone changes nothing.

 `context.incident_id` has to be built server-side from a validated incident record, exactly like the approvals above.
 The policy only checks that the value is non-empty, so if a client can put a string